-Treat As Your Own: Only available to a surviving spouse, the spouse can make the IRA their own by either re-titling it in their name or rolling the money, tax-free, into an existing IRA they already have.
+Treat As Your Own: This is only available to a surviving spouse.
+The spouse can make the IRA their own by either re-titling it in their name or rolling the money, tax-free, into an existing IRA they already have.

-5-year Inherited IRA: The beneficiary must withdraw the entire amount of the inherited IRA within five years.
+5-year Inherited IRA: Only when the IRA has no designated beneficiary, or if the beneficiary is a non-individual such as a charity or Trust is this an option.
+In fact, it’s the only option.
+The estate beneficiaries must withdraw the entire amount of the inherited IRA within five years.
 You can spread it over five, three, or any combination of years you prefer.
 It doesn’t matter when, as long as the entire amount is taken out by December 31 of the fifth year after the account owner died.

-Disclaiming the IRA*: A beneficiary is allowed to refuse an IRA.
-Yes disclaiming is a thing and it just might be in your best interest.
+Disclaiming the IRA: A beneficiary is allowed to refuse an IRA.
+Yes, disclaiming is a thing, and it just might be in your best interest.
 When you disclaim an IRA, it then goes to the next beneficiary in line; you don’t get to dictate who gets the IRA.
 This decision should not be taken lightly.
 There are rules, repercussions, and traps.
 Read Thanks, But No Thanks!
-How To Refuse An Inheritance By Disclaiming to get the low down on how to disclaim an inheritance (IRA or otherwise).
-If you disclaim it the next beneficiary in line can determine their Inherited IRA options.
+How To Refuse An Inheritance By Disclaiming to learn more about how to disclaim an inheritance (IRA or otherwise).
+If you disclaim it, the next beneficiary in line can determine their Inherited IRA options.